First Published: Sep.06.2018

 This happened 40 years ago where there was no law for wearing seat belts in Iran, and no one cared how many people would ride in one single car.
 We usually had ten to sixteen family members in one car; honestly, I have no idea how we did that but there must have been more peace and love back then.

 So, my father started driving.
 We were still trying to be polite in front of that old lady.
-I didn’t feel very good, my car sickness was getting worse every minute, I wasn’t able to get closer to window as the car was very crowded and I was feeling all the foods I had at the party in the back of my throat.
+I didn’t feel very good, my car sickness was getting worse every minute, I wasn’t able to get closer to the window as the car was very crowded and I was feeling all the food I had at the party in the back of my throat.